AdElisium/fund/team.md

 * Business adventures - John Brooks
 * Life is what you make it - Peter Buffett
 * Creativity Inc - Ed Catmull
-* How to win friends and influence people - Carnegie
+* How to win friends and influence people - Dale Carnegie
+* Psychology of money - Morgan Hausel

 ---